Benefits

 Theoretical metabolic benefits (animal studies)

-In animals, UA increased uncoupling protein 1 (UCP1) expression, brown fat mass, and energy expenditure — promising for obesity. systematic review reviewed 17 eligible studies on UA and adipose/muscle tissue, concluding mechanistic effects are clear but human clinical translation is limited and inconsistent.
+In animals, UA increased uncoupling protein 1 (UCP1) expression, brown fat mass, and energy expenditure — promising for obesity.
+A systematic review of 17 eligible studies on UA and adipose/muscle tissue concluded mechanistic effects are clear but human clinical translation is limited and inconsistent.

 Mechanism of action